SirrorsMoore1975/SirrorsMoore1975/Documents/YOUCODECOULDKILL/README.md

 [Go Back](../../README.md)

+Coding helped us to live better.
+What can go wrong?

-Coding might sound innocent, what could go wrong?
-A mistake or error in the software or scripts might not have much consequences on the developer or the user.
+Coding might sound innocent, a mistake or error in the software or scripts might not have much consequences on the developer or the user.
 However, a mild one might cause damage$ (damage that come with lossing money).
 A worst one can cause not just bad reputations, damage$ or fines but injuries, imprisonment or even death.

 I came across a case, where a fatal memory error in C has caused a car entering __auto pilot__,  acclerating by itself, crashed the car, killing driver's friend, left driver severe injured, even when the driver did tried all her attempts on pushing hard on the car break [^2].